Foundation models for healthcare AI

 The healthcare AI models are intended for research and model development exploration.
 The models are not designed or intended to be deployed in clinical settings as-is nor for use in the diagnosis or treatment of any health or medical condition, and the individual models’ performances for such purposes have not been established.
 You bear sole responsibility and liability for any use of the healthcare AI models, including verification of outputs and incorporation into any product or service intended for a medical purpose or to inform clinical decision-making, compliance with applicable healthcare laws and regulations, and obtaining any necessary clearances or approvals.

-In this article, you learn about Microsoft's catalog of multimodal healthcare foundation models.
-The models were developed in collaboration with Microsoft Research, strategic partners, and leading healthcare institutions for healthcare organizations.
+In this article, you learn about the Microsoft multimodal healthcare foundation model catalog.
+The models were jointly developed by Microsoft Research, strategic partners, and leading healthcare institutions for healthcare organizations.
 Healthcare organizations can use the models to rapidly build and deploy AI solutions tailored to their specific needs, while minimizing the extensive compute and data requirements typically associated with building multimodal models from scratch.
-The intention isn't for these models to serve as standalone products; rather, they're designed for developers to use as a foundation to build upon.
+The intention isn't for these models to serve as standalone products.
+Instead, they're designed for developers to use as a foundation to build upon.
 With these healthcare AI models, professionals have the tools they need to harness the full potential of AI to enhance biomedical research, clinical workflows, and ultimately care delivery.

-The healthcare industry is undergoing a revolutionary transformation driven by the power of artificial intelligence (AI).
-While existing large language models like GPT-4 show tremendous promise for clinical text-based tasks and general-purpose multimodal reasoning, they struggle to understand non-text multimodal healthcare data such as medical imaging—radiology, pathology, ophthalmology—and other specialized medical text like longitudinal electronic medical records.
-They also find it challenging to process non-text modalities like signal data, genomic data, and protein data, much of which isn't publicly available.
+The power of artificial intelligence (AI) is driving a revolutionary transformation in the healthcare industry.
+While existing large language models like GPT-4 show tremendous promise for clinical text-based tasks and general-purpose multimodal reasoning, they struggle to understand non-text multimodal healthcare data - for example, medical imaging—radiology, pathology, and ophthalmology information resources.
+This problem covers other specialized medical text resources - for example, longitudinal electronic medical records.
+It becomes challenging to process non-text modalities like signal data, genomic data, and protein data, much of which isn't publicly available.

-The Azure AI model catalog available in AI Foundry and Azure Machine Learning studio provides healthcare foundation models that facilitate AI-powered analysis of various medical data types and expand well beyond medical text comprehension into the multimodal reasoning about medical data.
-These AI models can integrate and analyze data from diverse sources that come in various modalities, such as medical imaging, genomics, clinical records, and other structured and unstructured data sources.
-The models also span several healthcare fields like dermatology, ophthalmology, radiology, and pathology.
+The Azure AI model catalog, available in Azure AI Foundry and Azure Machine Learning studio, provides healthcare foundation models that facilitate AI-powered analysis of various medical data types.
+These AI models expand well beyond medical text comprehension into the multimodal reasoning about medical data.
+They can integrate and analyze data from diverse sources that come in various modalities - for example, medical imaging, genomics, clinical records, and other structured and unstructured data sources.
+The models also span several healthcare fields, including dermatology, ophthalmology, radiology, pathology, and more.

 Microsoft first-party models